 People often ask me how mdiic got started....

 I guess the story begins when, of all things, I was working for a software company as a web and multimedia developer.
 One day I knew it was time for a change.
 I wanted to work for myself, make my own rules, decide my own hours (BTW, this is a myth all small business owners tell themselves at first: that they are going to “make their own hours.”)

 From a young age, I always recognized two constants: this desire to work for myself, and the recognition that the only dessert that ever mattered was ice cream.
-I had spent years making ice cream for myself at home, but had never before considered that it could be a profession.
-With that in mind, Mount Desert Island Ice Cream was born in 2005 with not much of a vision except to make my favorite dessert the best way I knew how.
+I had spent years making ice cream for myself at home, but had never before considered that it could be a profession - that is, until one day when I found a small ice cream production space for sale in Bar Harbor!
+With that, Mount Desert Island Ice Cream was born in 2005 with not much of a vision except to make my favorite dessert the best way I knew how.

 That first year my goal was to fill a void by making flavors not seen in ice cream shops or on the shelves at the supermarket.
 This led to my first big obsession: Chocolate Wasabi - it needed to be done!
 However, I also spent time trying to perfect the classics.
 When I started out you couldn’t easily find a chocolate ice cream that was actually made with real chocolate instead of cocoa powder.
 This is still often the case today.

 At the time I had never heard the word “artisanal” applied to food as it wasn’t quite a movement yet.
 I wanted to make ice cream with real ingredients in small batches.
 Not out of nobility really, but because I didn’t know any other way.
 Over a decade later, and we still make it the same way, 5 gallons at a time.